Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Introduction

 Previous studies have investigated model stealing attacks against vanilla GNNs, which do not provide explanations for their predictions.
-Wu \textit{et al.}~\cite{wu2022model} conduct the first investigation on GNN model stealing attacks.
+Wu \textit{et al.}~\cite{wu2022model} conduct the first investigation into GNN model stealing attacks.
 Specifically, they train the surrogate model to replicate the predictions of the target model on queried samples.
 More recent studies further explore strategies such as embedding alignment~\cite{shen2022model} and graph augmentation~\cite{podhajski2024efficient, guan2024realistic} to improve attack efficacy.
 However, these methods generally treat the target model as a black box, ignoring the additional information leaked through explanation mechanisms.
-For the investigation of model leakage from explanations, early research in computer vision~\cite{milli2019model, yan2023explanation} demonstrated that explanations can reveal information about model parameters.
+Regarding the investigation of model leakage through explanations, early research in computer vision~\cite{milli2019model, yan2023explanation} demonstrated that explanations can reveal information about model parameters.
 However, the unique graph structures and message-passing mechanisms in GNNs significantly differentiate their decision-making and explanation processes.
 Thus, previous methods for images are not directly applicable to explainable GNNs.
-Consequently, it is crucial to specifically investigate model stealing attacks against explainable GNNs.
+Consequently, it is crucial to specifically investigate the potential threat of model stealing attacks against explainable GNNs.

 Two major questions remain to answer for the investigation of model stealing attacks against explainable GNNs. \textit{First}, can explanations provided by explainable GNNs facilitate the extraction of the target model's prediction logic?
 While explanations could provide insights into the GNN's reasoning process, converting this information into effective training signals for the surrogate GNN is non-trivial. \textit{Second}, can attackers efficiently perform model stealing against explainable GNNs under limited query budgets?
 Real-world scenarios often impose strict constraints on the number of allowed queries, which requires methods to maximize the utility of each interaction with the target explainable GNN.
 Therefore, how to conduct effective model stealing attack against explainable GNNs within limited queries becomes another critical challenge.